-NOTE: Use the following instructions if existing GeistTM rPDU/RTS units are connected in a daisy-chain.
+NOTE: Use the following instructions if existing GeistTM rPDUs are connected in a daisy-chain.

 - 1. Designate an array manager and disconnect it from the management network. - 2.
-Reset all the array device to factory default settings.
-The physical ETHERNET connections in the daisy-chain can remain the same; however, if previously connected in a looped configuration, the final GeistTM rPDU/RTS unit in the chain should be disconnected from the network switch. - 3.
+Reset all the array deviceto factory default settings.
+The physical ETHERNET connections in the daisy-chain can remain the same; however, if previously connected in a looped configuration, the final GeistTM rPDU in the chain should be disconnected from the network switch. - 3.
 Enable Aggregation on the array manager. - 4.
-Connect the array manager to the management network using Port 1.

-5. Connect the array manager to the array network using Port 2.
+Connect the array manager to the management network using Port 1. - 5.
+Connect the array manager to the array network using Port 2.